 Cooking is permitted only in University-designated kitchen areas (e.g., apartment kitchens in Keeler, Radius, Wilkins, and Yudof) or residence hall kitchenettes.

 To create a healthier, cleaner, and more inclusive environment for everyone, smoking any substance or creating smoke is not permitted in resident rooms or apartments.
 Smoking any substance or creating smoke is also prohibited on apartment patios, apartment balconies, and/or public areas within residence halls and apartments.
 This includes electronic cigarettes, vaporizers, and tobacco.
 Smoking and tobacco use is not allowed on the University of Minnesota campus.
 For more information, review the Share the Air policy here.

 7. Fire Hazard

-d.
-Due to potential for fire, concealed extension cords and multiple-outlet adaptors are also prohibited.
+e.
+Due to the potential for fire, concealed extension cords, and multiple-outlet adaptors are also prohibited.
 Residents may possess multiple strip outlets that are fused with at least 14-gauge wire, are UL approved, and are grounded.

 8. Keys, Fobs and UCards

 All HRL-provided keys or key fobs from Radius Apartments are the property of the University of Minnesota, and building authorization is granted to residents on their UCard/fob.
 Unauthorized use, possession, duplication, or tampering of HRL locks/keys/fobs/UCard access/meals is prohibited.
 Residents are strongly encouraged to keep their keys and UCard/fob with them at all times.
 Residents may not lend their key or UCard to any other individual for the purpose of allowing that person to enter the residence hall, room, or apartment unescorted.